972C8/bucket-webapp/README.md

 The visual appearance of the frontend was developed in a separate repository ([bucket-frontend](https://github.com/mahgoh/bucket-frontend)) with the usage of a custom component-based HTML bundler - written in [Go](https://go.dev/) specifically for this project.
 More about how the bundler works and how to use it is mentioned in the repository.

+#### Dependencies

+- [Custom HTML bundler](https://github.com/mahgoh/bucket-frontend)
+- [Tailwind CSS](https://tailwindcss.com) ([MIT License](https://github.com/tailwindlabs/tailwindcss/blob/master/LICENSE))
+- [Tabler Icons](https://tabler-icons.io) ([MIT License](https://github.com/tabler/tabler-icons/blob/master/LICENSE))

+### Frontend Implementation

+The basic structure of the frontend is written in plain HTML.
+Without using a framework or library, the process of creating multiple HTML files can be tedeous and hard to keep consitent.
+To mitigate this issue, we created a custom HTML bundler that gives us the power of using components.
+As an example, let's have a look at the navigation.
+It is present on almost all views.
+So, if we'd like to make a change to the navigation, all views containing it would need to be adapted - manually.
+Our bundler solves this by allowing to extract the navigation into a separate file and then referencing this file.
+During the bundling process, these components are then loaded (recursively) and processed into a single HTML file.
+If we now change the navigation, we have to do this at only one place, reducing the inconsitent design and improving the development experience.
+The documentation in the [frontend repository](https://github.com/mahgoh/bucket-frontend) elaborates more in-depth how this process works.

+#### Visual Appearance

 The power of utility classes in CSS, especially, when working in a team is incredible.
 We use [Tailwind CSS](https://tailwindcss.com/) to make use of this and ensure a great collaboration and maintainability in the future.
+This means that we did not write a single line of CSS but used utility classes instead.
+This promises to lead to a more consistent visual appearance and easier collaboration and maintenance.
+To learn more about this approach and it's benefits read the [article](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) by Adam Wathan the creator of Tailwind CSS.

 During development, the Tailwind CSS Play CDN is used - a just-in-time CDN in the browser.
 Once completed with the design, the Tailwind CSS CLI is used to create a CSS bundle with only the used utility classes.

-The bundler does the same for the HTML files.
-These static files can then be integrated with the backend.
+Thanks to the component-based approach, the use of utility classes makes even more sense.
+Otherwise, there would be the chance that we'd had to rewrite the same elements over and over.
+If they have many utility classes, this can result in a loss of clarity.
+With the use of components, the readability is improved a lot and the utility classes describe precisely the appearance of the element.

-#### Dependencies
+#### Interactivity

-- [Custom HTML bundler](https://github.com/mahgoh/bucket-frontend)
-- [Tailwind CSS](https://tailwindcss.com) ([MIT License](https://github.com/tailwindlabs/tailwindcss/blob/master/LICENSE))
-- [Tabler Icons](https://tabler-icons.io) ([MIT License](https://github.com/tabler/tabler-icons/blob/master/LICENSE))
+In order to make the frontend interactive, JavaScript is used to make HTTP requests, manipulate the DOM, animate element and so on.

+The required functions are all written from scratch without the help of any third-party library by using the available Web Standards.
+These functions are grouped into modules to logically combine them.
+The majority of these functions are located in `api.js` and `lib.js`.
+The former includes relevant functions to make requests to the API.
+The latter includes relevant functions to validate inputs, render templates, formatting values and much more.
+For an in-depth documentation on the different modules and their functions, visit the [JavaScript Modules Reference](https://github.com/mahgoh/bucket-frontend#javascript-modules-reference) in the frontend repository.

 ## Deployment

 This project has been deployed to Heroku by using the pre-configuration scripts `app.json` and `Procfile`.
 The project locally uses an in-memory database and PostgreSQL on Heroku, as it was added as an addon.

 The deployment to Heroku is quite easy and the project was therefore quickly set up.
 After creating a new web app by giving it a name, it was only necessary to connect it to the Github repository.
 The project could then be deployed and was ready to go.
 Although no issue occured during the deploymenet, a bigger problem was found with the image upload in regards to compatibility with PostgreSQL.
 This issue is detailed in the next section.

 The project is accessible at: https://bucket-webapp.herokuapp.com